usma-eecs/cs483/Lesson 09/README.md

 ## Lesson Overview

-In this lesson, students will explore the details of the PE32 file structure.
+In this lesson, students will learn the basics of malware analysis and conduct malware triage.

 ## Learning Objectives

-- PE32 File Structure
+- Perform rapid malware triage
+- Utilize simple static and dynamic techniques to analyze PE32 files
+- Develop simple tools using `pefile` to automate feature extraction

 ## Prerequisites